niden-net/niden-net/_posts/2011-02-20-keeping-your-linux-users-in-sync-in-a-cluster.md

 #### Files

 There are numerous ways of keeping your cluster in sync.
 A really good tool that I have used when playing around with a cluster is [csync2](https://oss.linbit.com).
 Installation is really easy and and all you will need is to run a cron task every X minutes (up to you) to synchronize the new files.
-Imagine it as a two way [rsync](https://samba.anu.edu.au/rsync/).
+Imagine it as a two way [rsync][rsync].
 Another tool that can do this is [unison](https://www.cis.upenn.edu/~bcpierce/unison/) but I found it to be slow and difficult to implement - that's just me though.

 Assume an implementation of a website being served by two (or more) servers behind a load balancer.
 If your users upload files, you don't know where those files are uploaded, which server that is.
 As a result if user A uploads the file <em>abc.txt</em> to server A, user B might be served the content from server B and would not be able to access the file. [csync2](https://oss.linbit.com) would synchronize the file across the number of servers, thus providing access to the content and keeping multiple copies of the content (additional backup if you like).